|

 In the Beginning, It Was About the Money.

-From the earliest days this country has been about money.
+From its earliest days, this country has been about money.

 Enron had sales of